Incoming Student Summer Bridge Program

 The goal of these workshops are to provide students with foundational skills to better support them as they enter their first semester at UNM.
 Mastering these skills will equip students to handle challenges they may face upon entering the University setting.

-All content will be provided as interactive on-line sessions via Zoom taught by our very own Yadéeh Sawyer, PhD & Nada AbdelHack, MA.
+All content will be provided as interactive synchronously hybrid (both in person and via Zoom) taught by our very own Yadéeh Sawyer, PhD & Nada AbdelHack, MA.

 - Personal Growth, Student Development, and Goal Setting

 - Time Management

 - How to talk to Instructors

 - Basic Excel*